Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Jonathan Philip Arnold - Deutsche Bank Securities, Inc.

-So, you've written-off basically half of what was there?
+So, you've written off basically half of what was there?

 Daniel J. Cregg - Public Service Enterprise Group, Inc.